Squixl-OU/TheArchiver_ChromeExtension/README.md

 ### Usage

-1. Right click on a page
+1. Right click on a Page, Link or Image
 2. Use the Archivers menu to Save or Check a page.
 3. Save all the Internets!